zama-ai/concrete/docs/user/howto/debug_support_submit_issues.md

 Attaching the artifact with your issue or Slack message may help people to have a look at the core of the problem.
-The more precise your bug, the more likely we can reproduce and fix
+The more precise your bug, the more likely we can reproduce and fix it.

 To simplify our work and let us reproduce your bug easily, we need all the information we can get.
-So, in addition to your python script, the following information would be very useful.
+So, in addition to your python script, the following information would be very useful:
 - compilation artifacts
 - reproducibility rate you see on your side
 - any insight you might have on the bug